satra/NiPyPe-Paper/nipype_paper.rst

 Creating a modelling workflow which will define the design, estimate model and contrasts follows the same suite.
 We will again use SPM implementations.
-NiPyPe, however, adds extra abstraction layer to model definition which allows using the same definition for many model estimation implemantations (for example one from FSL or nippy).
+NiPyPE, however, adds extra abstraction layer to model definition which allows using the same definition for many model estimation implemantations (for example one from FSL or nippy).
-Therefore we will need four nodes: SpecifyModel (NiPyPe specific abstraction layer), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
+Therefore we will need four nodes: SpecifyModel (NiPyPE specific abstraction layer), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
 The connected modelling Workflow can be seen on Figure workflow\_from\_scratch.
 Model specification supports block,